 Remember that no one will ever be good enough for the gaslighter.
 It's important to understand that gaslighters behave in a clear pattern: They probably treated you like a goddess or god when you first got together and then later they inexplicably treated you like dirt.
 This is how the gaslighter works—they idealize you and then devalue you.
 You didn't do anything to cause someone to treat you this way.
 Gaslighters have a bottomless pit of need, and feeling powerful at your expense is how they fill it.
 Never blame yourself—it's not your fault whatsoever.

 The longer you are away from the gaslighter, the more you will heal.
 Unfortunately, gaslighters are experts at a technique called "hoovering," in which they try to suck you back into a relationship because they need a narcissistic "fix."
 Remember: Relationships with a gaslighter always get worse, regardless of how much they say they've changed.
-Go "radio silence"—block their phone numbers, emails, and social media accounts, and do not answer unknown numbers or accept messages from users you don't know.
+Go for the no contact rule with totaly radio silence—block their phone numbers, emails, and social media accounts, and do not answer unknown numbers or accept messages from users you don't know.
 (If you have kids with a gaslighter, seek the advice of an attorney.)

 If your gaslighter ended things and then jumped right into another relationship, it had nothing to do with how good or worthy you are as a person, no matter what the gaslighter may have told you.
 Gaslighters are notorious for having affairs or starting a new relationship as soon as the "newness" of the original relationship has worn off.
 They will do this to their next partner too.
 The gaslighter will do anything to get that bottomless pit of need filled.